deckhouse/deckhouse/modules/031-linstor/docs/ADVANCED_USAGE.md

 1. Create an LVM or LVMThin pool of these devices.

-   Create several pools from the devices obtained in the previous step, make them with the same name if possible.
+   Create several storage-pools from the devices obtained in the previous step, make them with the same name in case of using as single storageClass

    - Example of a command to create an **LVM** storage pool of two devices on one of the nodes: